Student Organizations

 Casting Club

-The purpose of Casting Club is to provide engineering students with hands on casting experience in a creative and innovative manner.
-This club seeks to expand student’s knowledge of casting as a manufacturing method and how to engage in design in an approach conducive to casting.
+Casting Club provides students with hands on casting experience in a creative and innovative manner.
+This club seeks to expand students' knowledge of casting as a manufacturing method and in designing to ensure effective casting.
 Students can further develop their engineering skills, with opportunities to grow in CAD, design intent, report writing, and project development.
-Students can also develop skills complimentary to engineering and casting, such as machining, metal working, and other finishing operations.
-Lastly, this club seeks to make casting interesting, safe, and engaging.
+There may be opportunities to learn complimentary skills such as machining, metal working, and other finishing operations.
+Casting Club seeks to make casting interesting, safe, and engaging for students at GVSU.

 Advisor: Dr. Abishek Balsamy-Kamaraj